 One of the top ranked courses of its kind in the country, this course is aimed at students interested in a range of career opportunities in the biomedical engineering sector.
 Becoming a biomedical engineer promises an exciting career, bridging the advances in biomedical sciences with professional skills in delivering engineering projects within a rapidly growing field.

-City's Biomedical Engineering course applies the principles of science, engineering and medicine directly to the complex medical technologies used in the prognosis, diagnosis, monitoring and treatment of the sick and injured.
+Biomedical Engineering applies the principles of science, engineering and medicine directly to the complex medical technologies used in the prognosis, diagnosis, monitoring and treatment of the sick and injured.
 Biomedical engineers also require managerial and communication skills and an awareness of the economic, environmental and social implications of their activity.
-Our Biomedical Engineering programme is designed to provide excellent training in all these areas.
+Our courses are designed to provide excellent training in all these areas.

 If you do not qualify for direct entry, you may wish to take a foundation programme first.
 These programmes are designed to prepare students for entry to City's undergraduate courses.